Victor-codigo/OrderList-client/README.md

 ```
 4. There is a make file with following commands:
    - `make setup-dev` Sets the application up for development
    - `make setup-prod` Sets the application up for production

-Execute the following command to build API for development:
+Execute the following command to build client for development:
 ```
 make setup-dev
 ```
-Or build API for production:
+Or build client for production:
 ```
 make setup-prod
 ```

 5. Follow make instructions.
 6. Congratulations!
-You have installed the API correctly
+You have installed the client correctly
 7. You can access client though:
 -   [http://127.0.0.1](http://127.0.0.1) to client
-- It is necessary api proxy-server is running before.
+- It is necessary api proxy-server to be running before.